-Applying the principles described above, the Panel contends that incorporation of a dominant "ARCELOR" and "MITTAL" elements of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain name constitutes confusing similarity between Complainant's trademark and the disputed domain name.
-Addition of a non-distinctive element - suffix "BE" that likely stands for "Belgium" - cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
+Applying the principles described above, the Panel contends that incorporation of a dominant "MITTAL" element of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain name constitutes confusing similarity between Complainant's trademark and the disputed domain name.
+Addition of a non-distinctive element - a generic word "SOLUTION" cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.